 Toddlers ages 1–3 years need 7 milligrams of iron each day.
 Kids ages 4–8 years need 10 milligrams while older kids ages 9–13 years need 8 milligrams.

-Adolescent boys should be getting 11 milligrams of iron a day and adolescent girls should be getting 15 milligrams.
+Teen boys should get 11 milligrams of iron a day and teen girls should get 15 milligrams.
 (Adolescence is a time of rapid growth and teen girls need additional iron to replace what they lose monthly when they begin menstruating.)

 Young athletes who regularly engage in intense exercise tend to lose more iron and may need extra iron in their diets.
-People following a vegetarian diet might also need additional iron.
+People following a vegetarian diet might also need added iron.

 What's Iron Deficiency?